hqztrue/ponyai/homework6/README.md

 ## Implementation Convention

 In the final project, the vehicle agent implemented by you will be running in a same environment together with other agents.
 To avoid potential symbol conflict, we need to make following convention.
 All of your code should be placed in a namespace named by a unique id, such as github id.
 All of gflags names should be started with `{unique_id}_`.
+All of the source code files should be placed at directory `homework6/agents/{unique_id}`.
 For example, if one's id is `xuan_pony`, all of his code should be placed in the namespace `xuan_pony`.
 And all of the gflags he defined should be started with `xuan_pony_`.
+All of the source code files should be placed at the directory `homework6/agents/xuan_pony/`.